AkashSingh3031/The-Complete-FAANG-Preparation/2]. Technical Subjects/1]. Operating System (OS)/Readme.md

    -  It is a preemptive mode of SJF algorithm in which jobs are scheduled according to the shortest remaining time.

 - **Round Robin (RR) Scheduling:**
    -  Each process is assigned a fixed time, in a cyclic way.
+   -  The period of time for which a process or job is allowed to run in a pre-emptive method is called time quantum.

-5. Priority Based scheduling (Non Preemptive): In this scheduling, processes are scheduled according to their priorities, i.e., highest priority process is scheduled first.
-If priorities of two processes match, then scheduling is according to the arrival time.
+ - **Priority Based scheduling (Non Preemptive):**
+   -  In this scheduling, processes are scheduled according to their priorities, i.e., highest priority process is scheduled first.
+   -  If priorities of two processes match, then scheduling is according to the arrival time.

 - **Highest Response Ratio Next (HRRN):**
    -  In this scheduling, processes with the highest response ratio are scheduled.
 This algorithm avoids starvation.